ericallam/docrails/guides/source/ja/2_3_release_notes.md

 ### Quieter Backtraces

-Building on Thoughtbot's [Quiet Backtrace](https://github.com/thoughtbot/quietbacktrace) plugin, which allows you to selectively remove lines from `Test::Unit` backtraces, Rails 2.3 implements `ActiveSupport::BacktraceCleaner` and `Rails::BacktraceCleaner` in core.
+Building on thoughtbot's [Quiet Backtrace](https://github.com/thoughtbot/quietbacktrace) plugin, which allows you to selectively remove lines from `Test::Unit` backtraces, Rails 2.3 implements `ActiveSupport::BacktraceCleaner` and `Rails::BacktraceCleaner` in core.
 This supports both filters (to perform regex-based substitutions on backtrace lines) and silencers (to remove backtrace lines entirely).
 Rails automatically adds silencers to get rid of the most common noise in a new application, and builds a `config/backtrace_silencers.rb` file to hold your own additions.
 This feature also enables prettier printing from any gem in the backtrace.

 ### Faster Boot Time in Development Mode with Lazy Loading/Autoload

 Quite a bit of work was done to make sure that bits of Rails (and its dependencies) are only brought into memory when they're actually needed.
-The core frameworks - Active Support, Active Record, Action Controller, Action Mailer and Action View - are now using `autoload` to lazy-load their individual classes.
+The core frameworks - Active Support, Active Record, Action Controller, Action Mailer, and Action View - are now using `autoload` to lazy-load their individual classes.
 This work should help keep the memory footprint down and improve overall Rails performance.

 You can also specify (by using the new `preload_frameworks` option) whether the core libraries should be autoloaded at startup.
 This defaults to `false` so that Rails autoloads itself piece-by-piece, but there are some circumstances where you still need to bring in everything at once - Passenger and JRuby both want to see all of Rails loaded together.